 While Lyanco made team-highs of four clearances, two blocked shots, and two tackles, Ronaldo conceded possession 12 times and lost more than 50% of his duels.
 And, not to mention, he won 75% of the challenges that he contested on the ground.

-Lyanco could well be the player to step up in their shoes, with the 6’2″, shackled Ronaldo with aplomb.
+Lyanco should move to Elland Road as he could well be the player to step up in their shoes, with the 6’2″, shackled Ronaldo with aplomb.
 Apart from the stats from the single game, the player has a pass percentage of 85.3.
 Also, in 1181 minutes, the player has accounted for 1.4 tackles and 1.4 interceptions per game.
 With Leeds searching for a center-back to potentially marshal them and both Berardi and potentially White’s absence next season, Torino defender can be a solution.